Teens may have trouble getting morning-after pill

 Research assistants working with Wilkinson called every pharmacy in five different cities, pretending to be either a 17-year-old girl or the doctor of one, looking to get the morning-after pill.

-Altogether, the researchers made calls to 943 chain and independent pharmacies in Nashville, Philadelphia, Cleveland, Austin and Portland, Oregon.
+Altogether, the researchers made calls to 943 chain and independent pharmacies in Nashville, Tennessee; Philadelphia, Pennsylvania; Cleveland, Ohio; Austin, Texas and Portland, Oregon.

-When the morning-after pill was not available, more than one-third of pharmacies did not suggest any other options for how girls could get it.
+And when the morning-after pill wasn't available, more than one-third of pharmacies didn't suggest any other options for how girls could get it.

 "I had heard anecdotal stories from my patients and also from other practitioners about adolescents really having difficulty obtaining emergency contraception," Wilkinson said.